-(Pocket-lint) - Zoom has evolved into the tool of choice for keeping people connected, but one surprising trend that's emerged is quizzes.
+(Pocket-lint) - Zoom has evolved into the tool of choice for keeping people connected, but one surprising trend that has emerged is quizzes.

 Quizzes work so well on Zoom because they're social, while not needing people to shout across the top of each other all the time.
 Essentially, it's a way of getting a group of people together, engaged in an activity, without having to take turns in talking.